Chart Color Schemes

 Nathalia has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include the Shepparton Line Upgrade, Edward River Growth Strategy 2050, Regional Housing Fund (Victoria), and North East Rail Line Upgrade.
+No infrastructure projects were identified by AreaSearch that could significantly impact the area.
+Major initiatives like the Shepparton Line Upgrade, Edward River Growth Strategy 2050, Regional Housing Fund (Victoria), and North East Rail Line Upgrade are notable but not explicitly linked to potential impacts on this specific region.

 Professional plan users can use the search below to filter and access additional projects.